Go-Coach: April 2021

 In April 2021, the Go2 service area was expanded to serve West Kingsdown, East Hill, Fairseat and Stansted.

 A limited Sunday service was also introduced on the service covering Sevenoaks, Swanley and West Kingsdown.

 At the same time, a number of Go-Coach fixed line bus services in Sevenoaks were reintroduced and Go2 again operates alongside these.

 January 2023

 In January 2023, a number of major changes were made to Go2 in response to a reduction in funding from Kent County Council.
 The service was scaled back to operate on weekdays and Saturdays from 06:00-19:00 only, with the Sunday service being withdrawn.
 In addition, the operating area was reduced, no longer serving Swanley, Edenbridge or West Kingsdown.

-Operating Area
+Operating area

 As of January 2023, the key areas served by the Go2 service include: Sevenoaks Town Centre, Sevenoaks Weald, Ide Hill, Westerham, Sundridge, Brasted, Chipstead, Dunton Green, Knockholt, Halstead, Shoreham, Otford, Godden Green, Seal and Kemsing.

+Go2 Ebbsfleet

+Go2 has been operating in Ebbsfleet since 3rd February 2025.

+As of August 2025, Go2 serves Ebbsfleet Green and Castle Hill; Ebbsfleet International, Swanscombe, Greenhithe, Bluewater, Darent Valley Hospital, Stone Crossing and Springhead.

+Majority of the areas covered are also run by the GC1 bus service.